Kentucky man accused of skinning neighbors' pets to make 'doggy coat'

-FLOYD COUNTY, Ky. — A Floyd County man is facing animal cruelty charges after police say he killed and skinned four of his neighbors' dogs to make a "doggy coat."
+FLOYD COUNTY, Ky. — A Kentucky man is facing animal cruelty charges after police say he killed and skinned four of his neighbors' dogs to make a "doggy coat."
+Officials confirm that it isn't the suspect's first brush with the law.

+NBC affiliate LEX 18 was able to obtain past records showing that Watkins had been arrested for his step-fathers murder in 2012, but those charges were later dropped after a psychiatric evaluation.

 Kentucky State Police arrested 38-year-old Jonathan D. Watkins on Dec.
 23 after being alerted by neighbors.